nbartels/jklout2/README.md

 Functionality
 =============

-if you have a klout id you can already receive all information for it (influence, score, user and topics)
+* id mapping is supported
+* influence, topics and score can be retrieved

 Roadmap
 =======

-* add the mapping api (twitter, google plus to kloutid)
+* ~~add the mapping api (twitter, google plus to kloutid)~~
-* add unittests (incl. property file for the klout id)
+* ~~add unittests (incl. property file for the klout id)~~
-* remove code duplications and move the http connection code to some class
+* ~~remove code duplications and move the http connection code to some class~~
-* add mocking to unittests
+* ~~add mocking to unittests~~
-* clean up the tyspe classes (innerEntity is not nice and rather useless)
+* clean up the type classes (innerEntity is not nice and rather useless)
+* move type classes to modell package and add some package for classes that are no implementation and no modell
+* add example code snippets
+* add deployment to github in pom.xml (or deployment via buildhive)